tamcl/aire-logic-python-dev-interview-test/README.md

-Arie Logic's python dev interview test
+Aire Logic's python dev interview test

 Your goal is to implement a simple bug tracker.
 The features we would like, in no particular order: